skip to Main Content

 • Goals

-• Set small goals at time to gradually break the smoking habit.
+• Set small goals at a time to gradually break the smoking habit.

 • Quit smoking sooner rather than later.